-The uncertainty in mapping cropland is \pm 6 per cent.
-Further details on this are given in section 7.2.5.
+The uncertainty in mapping cropland is $\pm$ 6 per cent.
+Further details on this are given in section 7.2.5 and Dymond et al (2008).

 New Zealand uses IPCC default values for biomass accumulation in annual cropland.
-For perennial cropland, we use a New Zealand-specific emissions factor.
-As the perennial and annual cropland emission factors are based on only a limited number of biomass studies, the uncertainty in these figures is estimated as \pm 75 per cent.
+For perennial cropland, we use a New Zealand-specific emissions factor (Davis and Wakelin, 2010).
+As the perennial and annual cropland emission factors are based on a limited number only of biomass studies, the uncertainty in these figures is estimated as $\pm$ 75 per cent.

 For soils, New Zealand uses IPCC default values for annual and perennial cropland.
-The uncertainty associated with the IPCC default values are 97 per cent and 96 per cent respectively (based on GPG-LULUCF, table 3.2.4, IPCC, 2003).
+The uncertainty associated with the IPCC default values is 95 per cent (based on GPG-LULUCF, table 3.2.4, IPCC, 2003).

 Uncertainty in liming emissions is based on activity data uncertainty (amount of lime applied) from Statistics New Zealand.
-This is estimated as \pm 6 per cent for limestone and

-\pm 21 per cent for dolomite.
-These values are then weighted to give overall uncertainty for liming emissions of \pm 6.2 per cent.
+This is estimated as $\pm$ 6 per cent for limestone and $\pm$ 21 per cent for dolomite.
+These values are then weighted to give overall uncertainty for liming emissions of $\pm$ 6.2 per cent.